 - The Use of CRISPR/Cas9, ZFNs, and TALENs in Generating Site-Specific Genome Alterations.
 Edited by Doudna J and Sontheimer EJ.
 Methods in Enzymology Vol. 546; (2015).
 PubMed.

 - Optimization of Genome Engineering Approaches with the CRISPR/Cas9 System.
 Li, K et al. PLoS ONE 9(8); (2014).
 PubMed.

 - Making designer mutants in model organisms.
 Peng, Y. et al. Development 141; (2014).
 PubMed.

-Note: Marcy Patrick contributed to the writing of this article.
+Note: Christina Mork contributed to the updating of this article.
+Marcy Patrick and Mary Gearing contributed to the writing of this article.